-The Board carries out its role in the oversight of risk directly and through Board committees.
+The Board carries out its role in the oversight of risk directly and through its committees.
 The Board's direct role includes the consideration and understanding of risk in the strategic and operating plans that are presented to the Board by management.
-Board committees carry out the Board's oversight of risk as follows:
+Additionally, the Board's committees carry out the Board's oversight of risk as follows:

-- the Audit Committee oversees the integrity of the Company's financial reporting process and internal control environment, legal and regulatory compliance, qualifications of our independent registered public accounting firm, performance of our internal audit function, financial and disclosure controls, adherence to the Company's Codes of Conduct and makes determinations regarding significant transactions with related parties; - the Compensation Committee determines the compensation of our CEO and Vice President of Strategy and Innovation ("VPSI"), reviews the compensation of the other executive officers, administers benefit plans and policies with respect to our executive officers and considers whether any of those plans or policies create risks that are likely to have a material adverse effect on the Company; and - the Nominating & Strategy Committee is responsible for the selection and retention of Board members, the evaluation of directors and director nominees, the recommendation of director nominees and the remuneration of directors.
+- the Audit Committee oversees the integrity of the Company's financial reporting process and internal control environment, legal and regulatory compliance, qualifications of our independent registered public accounting firm, performance of our internal audit function, financial and disclosure controls, adherence to the Company's Codes of Conduct and makes determinations regarding significant transactions with related parties; - the Compensation Committee determines the compensation of our CEO and Vice President of Strategy and Innovation ("VPSI"), reviews the compensation of the other executive officers, administers benefit plans and policies with respect to our executive officers and considers whether any of those plans or policies create risks that are likely to have a material adverse effect on the Company; and - the Nominating & Strategy Committee selects and seeks to retain Board members, evaluates directors and director nominees, and recommends director nominees and the remuneration of directors.

-While our Board oversees our management of risk as outlined above, management is responsible for identifying and managing risks.
+While our Board oversees our management of risk as outlined above, management is responsible for identifying and managing risks and, as appropriate, bringing them to the attention of the Board.